 The study is a randomised double-blind placebo-controlled study where one group of participants will receive either lisdexamfetamine or a placebo medication, in addition to counselling (CBT).
 Participants are given the medication for 15 weeks and interviews are held with researchers unaware of their group allocation.
 The two groups will be compared on methamphetamine use, as well as other measures of change in substance use, health and wellbeing.
 It is anticipated that the findings will contribute to evidence for the future use of lisdexamfetamine in the treatment of methamphetamine dependence.

-The study is currently recruiting at specialist treatment centres in Sydney, Newcastle and Adelaide.
-The trial aims to recruit 180 participants in total.
 Lead investigator A/Prof Nadine Ezard from St Vincent’s Hospital Sydney discusses the trial.

 Turning Point team